 This client had little understanding about how steel plant viability might be defined, or how far the particular plant was from attaining such viability.

-Cost benchmarks were prepared for all major producers of steel slab worldwide, including the particular plant of interest; and viability was defined in terms of positioning the plant in the top decile of cost performance.
+Cost benchmarks and world cost curves were prepared for all major producers of steel slab, including the particular plant of interest; and viability was defined in terms of positioning the plant in the top decile of industry cost performance.
 This in turn allowed a quantification of the magnitude of the business turnaround expressed as a $ per tonne slab cost improvement target.

 The deliberations also included discussions relating to other initiatives (already under consideration) that would have little relatively impact, with explanation of where the 'bang for the buck' really lay.